With the collaboration of Sophie Herché and Franck Légale

 Sounds spew forth from each of the three tunnels and mix in the space of the entrance.
 Bass dominates the first tunnel – midrange the second – high end sounds are produced by the third tunnel, thus creating a total spectrum of sound.
 In thinking about the underworld as a symbol of the subconscience, Marcus Macdonald plunges us into a magical and mystical universe.

-This installation is made with the generous help of: Donseil des arts et des lettres du Québec, Conseil des arts de la Communaute urbaine de Montréal, Ville de Montréal, Service de la culture and Service des ponts et tunnels, Ministère du patrimoine canadien - parcs canada, École de technologie supérieure, and the companies: Ispat Sidbec, Coldjet & A.V.M.
+This installation is made with the generous help of: Conseil des arts et des lettres du Québec, Conseil des arts de la Communauté urbaine de Montréal, Ville de Montréal, Service de la culture and Bridges and Tunnels services, Ministère du patrimoine canadien - parcs canada, École de technologie supérieure, and the companies: Ispat Sidbec, Coldjet & A.V.M.

 Marcus McDonald was born in Edinburgh, Scotland.
 In 1962 he received his Canadian Residency.
 He lives and works on Prince Edward Island since 2007.